 - Broker fee (AirBnB)

-Feel free to add to this list in comments.
+Feel free to add to this list in the comments.
 My point is that with so many options, you now have the ability to discover a pricing model that aligns with your customers’ goals.

 Success-Based SaaS Pricing Model Example